 The Victorian government is currently drafting a policy which will outline whether coal has a future in Victoria (the 'coal statement').
 This is significant as it will outline the current government's attitude to previous support for experimental coal technologies (which are often held out as the 'saviour' for the coal industry as the power stations start to close, but which is based on untested and potentially unviable technology.
 For instance, a company called Latrobe Valley Fertilisers wants to turn gas created from brown coal into fertiliser).

-- the governments approach to new mining - should new mines or uses of coal be allowed,
+- the governments approach to new mining - should new mines or uses of coal (such as coal to gas projects) be allowed,

-- its approach to existing coal mining operations in the Latrobe Valley,
+- its approach to existing coal mining operations in the Latrobe Valley (should there be a plan for closure),

-- whether new exploration permits should be allowed (there are currently a number of permits in Gippsland and western Victoria),
+- whether new exploration permits for coal should be allowed (there are currently a number of permits in Gippsland and western Victoria),

 - what will happen with the current areas that are under coal allocation (ie, which have been set aside for future possible coal mining).
 Check here for extra information on the coal allocation areas, and

-- whether the government should be approving or funding research and development of coal (for instance ‘clean’ coal or coal-to-fuel projects).
+- whether the government should be approving or funding research and development of coal (this is relevant to both ‘clean’ coal and experimental technologies like coal-to-fuel and coal-to-fertiliser projects).

 It has now been announced that the policy will not be released until early to mid 2017.
 This gives us more time to influence the government and make it clear that the community expects them to show leadership and formally rule out any further use of coal.